 The church is home to a colony of Common Pipistrelle and Natterer's bats.
 This is a very active church who can manage the cleaning and at the moment live happily alongside their bats at the moment.

-The Bats In Churches project has been supporting the church by funding bat surveys to allow them to carry out much needed repairs to the chancel roof.
+The Bats In Churches project has funded a range of bat surveys to allow them to carry out much needed repairs to the chancel roof.